jashwanth8903/Library_Management_System/README.md

 # Library Management System in C++

-# Project Overview:
+## Project Overview
-The Library Management System is a console-based application developed in C++ that allows admins and students to manage library resources effectively.
-The system enables students to access the library data by registering or logging in to their accounts.
-Admins have the ability to manage the books and students' accounts.
-The system supports adding, editing, and viewing books, as well as managing student accounts, issuing books, and handling fines.
+The Library Management System is a console-based application developed in C++ that allows both admins and students to manage library resources efficiently.
+The system supports dynamic book and student management using linked lists, providing a scalable and organized solution for library operations.

-# Key Features:
+## Key Features

+### User Authentication
-User Authentication: The system provides a login option for both admins and students, protected by a password.
+- Login options for both Admin and Student roles, protected by a password.

-# Admin Functions:
+### Admin Functions
-  1. Add a book to the system: The admin can add new books to the library.
+1. **Add a Book:** Add new books to the library by entering the title, author, and ISBN.
-  2. Edit the details of the book: The admin can edit the title and author of a book using its ISBN number.
+2. **Edit Book Details:** Edit the title and author of a book using its ISBN number.
-  3. View the status of books: The admin can view the list and availability of books in the library.
+3. **View Book Status:** View the complete list of books and their availability in the library.
-  4. View enrolled students: The admin can view the list of students registered in the system, sorted by their roll numbers.
+4. **View Enrolled Students:** View the list of all registered students, sorted by their roll numbers.
-  5. View student balance: The admin can view the account balance of a specific student.
+5. **View Student Balance:** Check the account balance of any student by roll number.
+6. **Delete a Book:** Remove a book from the library using its ISBN number.
+7. **Search Book by Author:** Find all books by a specific author and view their details and availability.

-# Student Functions:
+### Student Functions
-  1. Create an account: A new student can register by providing their roll number, name, and initial deposit.
+1. **Create an Account:** Register as a new student by providing roll number, name, and an initial deposit.
-  2. View balance: Students can view their account balance.
+2. **View Balance:** Check your current account balance.
-  3. Deposit amount: Students can deposit money into their accounts.
+3. **Deposit Amount:** Add money to your account balance.
-  4. Issue a book: Students can issue books from the list of available books.
+4. **Issue a Book:** Issue a book from the list of available books (each issue costs $2).
+5. **Return a Book:** Return a previously issued book to the library.

+### Account and Book Management
-Account management: The system supports up to 20 students, who pay $20 for account opening and $30 as a security deposit.
-Students can issue any book for $2 for a 10-day period.
-Fines are imposed for late returns as per the specified rules.
+- Each student pays $20 for account opening and $30 as a security deposit.
+- Students can issue any book for $2 for a 10-day period.
+- The system can be easily extended to support fines for late returns.

+- All book and student data is managed using modern C++ STL hash tables (`std::unordered_map`) for fast and efficient storage and lookup.

+### Data Storage & Persistence
+- Uses `std::unordered_map` (hash tables) to store details of students and books, providing O(1) average time for add, search, edit, and delete operations.
+- All data is persisted to files (`books.txt` and `students.txt`) and automatically loaded/saved on program start/exit.
-Data storage: The system uses 2D arrays to store the details of students and books.
-Initially, 15 books are stored in the library.
-Each student account contains the roll number, balance, and first name.
+- Each student account contains roll number, name, and balance.

-# Implementation Details:
+## Implementation Details
-The application is implemented in C++ without using classes, pointers, or structures.
-It employs 2D arrays, functions, loops, if-else, and switch operators to achieve the desired functionality.
-The main() function handles user inputs, presents options to the user, and calls appropriate functions based on the selected options.
-The program runs in a loop until the user decides to exit.

-This project is suitable for students who have completed a Programming Fundamentals course or lab and want to demonstrate their skills in C++ programming without using advanced concepts like classes or pointers.
-It provides a solid foundation for further learning and improvement in C++ and software development.
+- Implemented in modern C++ using structures, STL containers (`std::unordered_map`, `std::vector`), and modular functions.
+- Robust error handling for all user input and file operations.
+- The main menu allows users to select their role and perform multiple actions until they choose to log out or exit.
+- Clear success and error messages are displayed after every operation for better user experience.

+## How to Run
+1. Compile the `main.cpp` file using a C++ compiler (e.g., `g++ main.cpp -o main.exe`).
+2. Run the executable (`main.exe` on Windows or `./main` on Linux/Mac).
+3. Follow the on-screen instructions to log in as Admin or Student and use the system features.

+## Suitable For
+- Students and professionals who want to learn about efficient data structures (hash tables), persistent data management, and modular programming in C++.
+- Demonstrating modern C++ and STL skills in a practical, real-world application.

+---

+**Note:**
+- This project can be further enhanced by adding fine calculation, book reservation, a graphical user interface (GUI) using libraries like Qt or wxWidgets, and more advanced security features.